-- the way they are initiated to AOD use
+- the way they are initiated to alcohol and other drugs use

-- the reasons they develop problematic AOD use
+- the reasons they develop problematic alcohol and other drugs use

-- their ability and willingness to talk about their AOD use
+- their ability and willingness to talk about their alcohol and other drugs use

 - their ability and willingness to seek and sustain help and recovery.

-Men are often initiated into AOD use as a way to prove masculinity and as part of celebrations.
+Men are often initiated into alcohol and other drugs use as a way to prove masculinity and as part of celebrations.
 For example, reaching adult age is sometimes celebrated through excessive drinking, as are job promotions, becoming a father and sports victories.
 Drinking can mask the real need for connection and communication between men.